The Benefits of Learning Piano for Children

 Benefit 7: Learning piano increases creativity.

 Last but not least, practicing and improving a piece of music does wonders for the creative side of the brain.
 It is always up to the player to put his own stamp on a piece of music.
 We learn to follow the composer's instructions, but there will always be the element of interpretation.
 Injecting your own imagination and personality into the music is where creativity comes in.
-What sounds you create, how you balance the layers of a composition, which tempi you choose, how you shape phrases, and how you approach dynamics are all elements that increase creativity in children.
+The sounds you create, how you balance the layers of a composition, the tempi you choose, how you shape phrases, and how you approach dynamics are all elements that enhance creativity in children.
 Students will learn to express their emotions through sound.

 Thank you for reading.
 Leave your thoughts in the comments.